elegant-asm/test-client/README.md

 # TestClient
 To be honest I DON'T EVEN KNOW what I did.
-It's random project src while I were playing around with BepInEx
+It's random project src while I were playing around with BepInEx.
+Also code is really messy because I'm not that good at C#.

 # Installation
 Follow instructions in this video and download .DLL from github Releases.